‘A servant queen’: World pays tribute to Queen Elizabeth II

 “The Queen lived a long and consequential life, fulfilling her pledge to serve until her very last breath at the age of 96,” Cape Town mayor Geordin Hill-Lewis, said in a statement Friday.
 “She was an exemplary leader of the kind seldom seen in the modern era.”

-As queen, Elizabeth was seen as endorsing the birth of democracies in Africa where previously Blacks had been denied basic rights, including the vote.
-When in glittering tiaras she danced with new African leaders in the 1960s and visited their capital cities, she bestowed a legitimacy on their governments.
+As queen, Elizabeth was seen as endorsing the birth of democracies in former colonies in Africa where Black citizens previously had been denied basic rights, including the vote.
+When in glittering tiaras she danced with new African leaders in the 1960s and visited their capital cities, she burnished the new institutions.

 When white-minority rule finally fell in South Africa in 1994, Elizabeth welcomed Nelson Mandela as a world leader.
 Her openly warm friendship with Mandela was enjoyed by him, and it gave her a new relevance.